mjetpax/birdhouse/README.md

 ### Class Aliases

-In addition, all column classes have an aliase to allow for rapid creation of HTML and lessening the amount of typing needed to utilize the Birdhouse classes.
+In addition, all column classes have an alias to allow for rapid creation of HTML and lessening the amount of typing needed to utilize the Birdhouse classes.

 * cxs1
 * csm1